Combining “Big City” Experience With “Small Town” Service

 Put Our Experience In Your Corner

-In New York State, a person must prove two main issues to a judge or a jury in any car or motor vehicle accident claim:
+In New York State, you must prove two main issues to a judge or jury in any car or motor vehicle accident claim:

-• Liability – It must be shown that the negligent party was at least partially at fault for the accident.
+• Liability – Demonstrate that the negligent party bore at least partial fault for the accident.

-• Injury or Damages – The full injury or value of the claim must also be demonstrated.
-This may require the use of expert analysis and medical testimony that can attest to the severity of the injuries and the extent of financial and emotional losses suffered.
+• Injury or Damages – Show the full injury or claim value.
+This may require expert analysis and medical testimony to confirm the severity of the injuries and the extent of financial and emotional losses.

-At Lozner & Mastropietro, our Brooklyn trial attorneys have the resources and experience to see that our clients recover full compensation for injuries due to car or other motor vehicle accidents.
-We are dedicated to helping victims of automobile and motor vehicle accidents recover full compensation for their injuries.
-If you or a loved one has been injured as a result of an automobile or motor vehicle accident, or you simply need more information, please call us at 917-920-9431 or use our online contact form to schedule a free consultation.
+At Lozner & Mastropietro, our Brooklyn trial attorneys leverage resources and experience to ensure clients recover full compensation for injuries from car or other motor vehicle accidents.
+We dedicate ourselves to helping victims recover full compensation for their injuries.
+If an automobile or motor vehicle accident injures you or a loved one, or you need more information, call us at 917-920-9431 or use our online contact form to schedule a free consultation.

 What should I do if I am in an accident?

-Most importantly, report all accidents, even minor ones, to the police.
-Write down names, addresses and phone numbers of any witnesses in case you need them later, and make sure the police officer gives you a copy of the driver exchange information form.
-Call your insurance agent and your insurance company for further instructions.
-If you do not report the accident, the insurance company may deny payment of any claims you file later.
-Contact an attorney BEFORE YOU CALL YOUR INSURANCE COMPANY if you have questions about your legal rights.
+Report all accidents, even minor ones, to the police.
+Record witnesses’ names, addresses, and phone numbers for later use, and ensure the police officer provides a copy of the driver exchange information form.
+Contact your insurance agent and company for further instructions.
+Failing to report the accident may lead the insurance company to deny claims filed later.
+Consult an attorney before calling your insurance company if you have questions about your legal rights.

-If the accident is not my fault, do I have to let my own insurance company know about it, and if I do will they raise my insurance premiums?
+If the accident is not my fault, do I have to tell my insurance company about it, and will they raise my premiums if I do?

-Yes you should contact your insurance company, but they should not raise your premium if the accident was not your fault.
-New York is a No-Fault automobile accident state.
-It means that your automobile insurance company is required to pay for your medical expenses up to a certain amount, depending on the pol
+Notify your insurance company, but they should not increase your premium if you did not cause the accident.
+New York operates as a No-Fault automobile accident state.
+Your insurance company must cover your medical expenses up to a certain amount, depending on the policy.

 Have I sustained a “serious injury” under New York State Law?

-The answer to this and other questions are often complex and require an attorney to deal with an insurance company or court in an effort to show that the injuries sustained are “serious.”
-Because the legislature has left this ambiguous, the courts have attempted to define all these terms through their court rulings.
-To decide what constitutes a “serious injury,” attorneys and insurance companies examine medical records, often with the use of expert witnesses who themselves are medical doctors.
-For instance, your attorney will typically request an affidavit from a doctor or present your medical records to prove that you have sustained a “serious injury.”
+Determining this and answering other questions often proves complex and requires an attorney to negotiate with an insurance company or court to demonstrate that injuries qualify as “serious.”
+Because the legislature left this term ambiguous, courts define it through rulings.
+To assess what constitutes a “serious injury,” attorneys and insurance companies review medical records, often with expert witnesses who are medical doctors.
+Your attorney typically submits an affidavit from a doctor or presents medical records to prove you sustained a “serious injury.”

 Are there circumstances under which I might not be able to pursue a personal injury claim in court?

-2. You operated a motor vehicle while in an intoxicated condition or while your ability to operate the vehicle was impaired by the use of a drug within the meaning of section 1192 of the vehicle and traffic law.
+• You operated a motor vehicle while intoxicated or impaired by a drug under section 1192 of the Vehicle and Traffic Law.

-3. You were injured while: a) committing an act that would constitute a felony, or seeking to avoid lawful apprehension or arrest by a law enforcement officer, or b) operating a motor vehicle in a race or speed test, or c) operating or occupying a motor vehicle known to be stolen, or d) repairing, servicing or otherwise maintaining a motor vehicle if such conduct is within the course of a business of repairing, servicing or otherwise maintaining a motor vehicle and the injury occurs on the business premises.
+• You sustained injuries while: a) committing a felony or avoiding lawful apprehension or arrest by a law enforcement officer, b) operating a motor vehicle in a race or speed test, c) operating or occupying a known stolen motor vehicle, or d) repairing, servicing, or maintaining a motor vehicle during business operations, with the injury occurring on the business premises.

-4. Your injury does not meet any of the requirements under New York State law.
+• Your injury does not meet New York State law requirements.